theandrewfulton/new-portfolio-site/docs/wireframes/wireframe-planning.md

 close mobile navbar after clicking link - handle click?

+BUG - close menu button returns to homepage instead of staying on current page

 #### About

 Show all 3 showcase sections side-by-side or one vertically, never 2.